|Nutrition Facts (per serving)|

 When choosing the salt, look for a non-iodized salt such as sea salt or kosher salt.
 The iodine will add an off-flavor.
 A coarse salt also works better than fine-grained table salt.
 You'll be using quite a lot, so be sure to try it with less expensive salt before switching to high-price artisanal salt.

-- Allow the stead to rest for 5 minutes before slicing and serving.
+Allow the steak to rest for 5 minutes before slicing and serving.

 Look for these readings, with approximate time on the grill for a 1-inch thick New York steak: